aschams/Marsican/README.md

 ### img

-All three folders contain example images to use with Marsican.
+All three folders contain example images to use with the Marsican web app.

 ### src
+Functions used to clean the data can be found in marsican_functions.py

-Functions used to clean the data can be found in marsican_functions.py Functions used to analyze the data can be found in the counting_functions.py file.
+Functions used to augment the data prior to fitting the model can be found in augment_functions.py

+Functions used to analyze the data can be found in the counting_functions.py file.

 ### static/templates